AnasMourahib/Dependence-modeling-/README.md

-## 📄 Report — Maximum likelihood estimator for the precision matrix (Session 2, R and Implementation)
+## 📄 Report — Maximum likelihood estimator for the precision matrix (Session 2, R and Python Implementations)

 The knitted HTML report for the **Maximum likelihood estimator for the precision matrix** can be viewed here: